JacquesCarette/Drasil/code/Drasil.md

   scaling and shifting.
 This is the internal representation, which of course is only useful for printing.
 The combinators, one level up, for creating them, is more semantic.
+  [It should really be done as an 8-tuple... but that can be done later]

 - **Sentence**: Should really be called 'Sentence'.
 A 'language of sentences', mostly to accomodate symbols, concatenation, units, etc. And some helper functions as well.